Condo Board Elections in Ontario: Voting, Quorum, Training & Removal Explained

 In a 100-unit building, that means at least 51 votes in favour of removal, whether cast in person or by proxy at a properly convened meeting.
 This higher threshold protects directors from removal on the basis of a poorly attended meeting or a small vocal group of disgruntled owners.
 It also means that if an entire board genuinely needs to be replaced, the process requires real engagement and communication with the full ownership community.

-London, Ontario and Sarnia boards facing internal governance challenges — whether among directors or between the board and owners — often benefit from having a management company that can provide neutral procedural guidance and help keep meetings on track.
+London and Sarnia boards facing internal governance challenges — whether among directors or between the board and owners — often benefit from having a management company that can provide neutral procedural guidance and help keep meetings on track.

 Q: How many votes does it take to remove a condo director in Ontario?